OsarohEkhoragbon/Osaroh-Ekhoragbon/README.md

 # 👨‍💼 About Me
 I’m a Data & Financial Analyst with over 8 years of experience across sectors like financial services such as central Bank of Nigeria, tech such as Amdari and healthcare, turning complex data into powerful insights that inform decision-making and improve business outcomes.
 I specialize in data transformation, financial reporting, and BI dashboard development across sectors like financial services, tech and healthcare.

-Using tools like SQL, Python, Power BI, Excel, Tableau and Databricks, I build automated workflows, monitor KPIs, process improvement and lead stakeholder reporting to support executive-level strategies.
+Using tools like SQL, Python, Power BI, Excel, and Tableau, I build automated workflows, monitor KPIs, process improvement and lead stakeholder reporting to support executive-level strategies.
 I’m passionate about data integrity, equitable access, and continuous improvement through scalable analytics.

 I pride myself on being analytical, detail-oriented, solution-focused, and a collaborative team player.
 These qualities help me bridge the gap between data and decision-making, ensuring value is delivered at every stage of the data pipeline.

+Welcome to my data portfolio, featuring projects that highlight my skills, insights, and passion for analytics.

 ## 🛠️ Technical Skills